 The use of DES products does not guarantee the successful passage of the CDCES exam.
 CBDCE does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.

-For last week’s practice question, we quizzed test takers on how diabetes and earth health are interconnected.
-78% of respondents chose the best answer, GREAT JOB.
-We want to share this important information, so you can pass it on to people living with diabetes and your colleagues.
-We can all take action to protect the earth and prepare for extreme climate events.
+For last week’s practice question, we quizzed test takers on the right amount of insulin for an 83 year old.
+Only 50% of respondents chose the best answer, which indicates that there was some confusion.
+We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question